Find Grad Schools

 75 Yearly Graduations

 University of California - Santa Barbara is the 4th most popular school in the nation for students seeking a graduate certificate in education.
 Each year, around 26,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-The education program at University of California - Santa Barbara awarded 75 graduate certificates during the 2020-2021 school year.
-About 81% of this group were women, and 47% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 75 people received their graduate certificate in education from UCSB.
+Around 66% of these students were from an underrepresented racial-ethnic group, and 79% were women.

 #5